By dentist Dr. Richard Mitchell

-It's very important to notice the earliest mouth cancer symptoms as soon as they appear.
+It's important to notice mouth cancer symptoms as soon as they appear.
 The sooner any possible tumor is detected, the better the outlook.
 That means TREATMENT will be faster and less disruptive to your normal life, AND you will have a much better chance of a 100% cure.

 The problem is that EARLY mouth cancer symptoms are often hard to spot.
 Most people won't get any obvious early symptoms of oral cancer at all.
 But here is ONE GOLDEN RULE:

 IF YOUR DENTIST TELLS YOU THERE'S A PROBLEM, DO WHAT HE SAYS.
 No exceptions.
 NO excuses.
 This sounds dramatic, but it's true; IF YOU WANT TO LIVE, get that odd thing checked, then do what your health professionals tell you!